 NOTE: Illinois EPA resumed mailing vehicle emissions test notices beginning April 6, 2016.
 Test notices will be retroactive to the first motorists that did not receive a test notice (vehicle owners whose license plates expired at the end of March 2016).
 Motorists who have completed testing requirements will not receive one of the new test notices.

 **Effective April 2016, vehicle emissions test notices will be mailed on a postcard size form.

 As a result, Illinois Secretary of State Jesse White announced his office will resume regular vehicle registration procedures effective June 1, 2016.
 At that time, motorists subject to vehicle emissions testing will once again be required to comply with testing requirements prior to renewing their license plates.

 Illinois EPA urges motorists to have their vehicles tested several weeks prior to the license plate expiration to allow sufficient time to test the vehicle, and when necessary, perform repairs.

 Motorists can find out when their vehicle is due for an emissions test by entering the vehicle's VIN number or license plate number into this Vehicle Eligibility Check tool.

-The Illinois Secretary of State has an online tool to determine whether a vehicle is due for emissions testing.
+The Illinois Secretary of State also has an online tool to determine whether a vehicle is due for emissions testing.

 State law requires that you notify the Secretary of State within 10 days of any change of address.
-As a convenience, change of address forms are available online or at test stations.
+As a convenience, change of address forms are available online or at emissions test stations.

 If you have any other questions, please visit the Customer Service Representative at any of the vehicle emissions testing stations, call the Illinois EPA at 800-635-2380, or check this website for updates.